Radiation safety training for protected areas

 Access to protected and controlled areas is only granted to those who have read the relevant safety information and obtained a personal access card.
 Doors leading to the protected and controlled areas are locked and the access card is required to open them.
 It is forbidden to give the access card to others and it is also forbidden to let in others who do not have an access card of their own.
 However, if you have access you are allowed to bring visitors into protected and controlled areas provided they are escorted at all times and are registered as visitors at the reception desk.
 In this case, you are personally responsible for the visitors.

 A personal dosimeter must be carried in the protected and controlled areas.
-This applies to the entire site (the office building is a normal area and is therefore exempt).
-The personal dosimeter is normally stored at one of the dosimeter boards when not in use.
+This applies to the entire site, except the office building (E building) which is a normal area.
+When not in use, the personal dosimeter shall be stored at one of the dosimeter boards located nearby the entrances to the A, B, C and D buildings.
 There are two types of personal dosimeters.

 If you are MAX IV staff, you should carry a personal TL-dosimeter (TLD).